william-chu/epicodus-journal/README.md

 ## Work

-* Polish my portfolio site https://william-chu.github.io/
+* Polish my portfolio site (replaced masthead with svg animation to increase contrast and decrease the size of the image) https://william-chu.github.io/

+* Work on JavaScript exercises

 ## Setup/Installation Requirements